 *Note runners over 70 will be granted one extra hour for each year of age over 70.
 Thus, the cutoff for runners that are 71 years old (yo) will be 61 hours; 75 yo = 65 hours; 79 yo= 69 hours; and so on.
 The race directors will coordinate with these runners regarding proceeding along the course after the ‘normal’ 60 hour cutoff.

-All runners, crew, and race volunteers must thoroughly read through, understand, and follow all of the Route 66 UltraRun Race Rules.
-Runners will be responsible to ensure that they; their crew members; any family, friends, or fans; and any others they invite, do so.
+All runners, team members, crew, and race volunteers must thoroughly read through, understand, and follow all of the Route 66 UltraRun Rules.
+Runners and Team members will be responsible to ensure that they; their crew members; any family, friends, or fans; and any others they invite, do so.
 We highly encourage runners to download, print, and bring a copy of the rules with them to the race.